5 Reasons: Why Train Your Employees [Statistics Included]

 We estimate that in three years, 80 percent of companies will provide training for their employees, and it will mainly be online (as opposed to 15 percent as it is today).
 Do you improve your company’s productivity through training?
 Try to improve productivity with time management activities for your employees.

 Embracing eLearning can become the first step, as it is the cheapest (but effective) way to spread knowledge among the staff and assess the results of learning.
 Want to try it out now?
-We’re offering 9 engaging course on HR, Time Management and Leadership for free.
-Sign up here right away!
+We’re offering 9 engaging courses on HR, Time Management and Leadership for free.
 You’ll get certificates and can invite your colleagues as well.
 ELearning can be fun!

 Elena Masolova, Eduson.tv Founder and CEO.
 Eduson.tv is a large corporate eLearning platform represented in 20+ countries and 4 languages, educating over 100,000 employees at Coca-Cola, Heineken, Efes, Schneider Electric and other companies.